Al Mannai

 The mother of Hamad bin Khalifa Al Thani, the former Emir of Qatar, is from the Attiyah family.

 In Qatar, the Al Mannai were historically based in the village of Abu Dhalouf.
-J. G. Lorimer, a British historian, stated that in 1978 the village was inhabited by 70 families of the Al Mannai tribe.
+J. G. Lorimer, a British historian, stated that in 1908 the village was inhabited by 70 families of the Al Mannai tribe.
+It was remarked by the British Political Resident 1939 that Emir Abdullah bin Jassim Al Thani's first wife was from the tribe, and that the section in Qatar had 70 to 80 fighting men and was led by Nasser bin Abdullah Al Attiyah.